clarus/redux-ship/README.md

 }
 ```

-The effects (declared once for the whole program):
+The definition of the side effects (you should keep this part minimal):
 ```
 export type Effect = {
   type: 'HttpRequest',